Learning to Pursue AC Optimal Power Flow Solutions with Feasibility Guarantees: Problem Formulation and Proposed Model

-Given the controllable powers $\vecu$ and the loads $\vecp_l, \vecq_l$, one can employ numerical techniques to solve~\eqref{eqn:power-flow} for the voltages $\vecv$.
+{In this formulation, we consider a standard setup where node $0$ is designated as the reference bus with $V_0=1$ p.u. and $\delta_0=0$.
+All remaining nodes $k\in\mathcal{N}$ are treated as PQ buses.
+Inverter-interfaced distributed energy resources (DERs) are represented as controllable active and reactive power injections $(p_i,q_i)$ at their respective interconnection nodes.
+Power injections are defined on a net basis, accounting for all elements connected at each node: injections are positive at nodes hosting DERs, negative at pure load nodes, and net values at nodes hosting both generation and demand. } Given the controllable powers $\vecu$ and the loads $\vecp_l, \vecq_l$, one can employ numerical techniques to solve~\eqref{eqn:power-flow} for the voltages $\vecv$ {(for example, the Newton--Raphson algorithm or fixed-point methods)~\cite{chen2023fixed,wang2017existence}}.
 It is important to note that the power flow equation~\eqref{eqn:power-flow} may admit zero, one, or multiple solutions~\cite{bolognani2015existence,bernstein2018load,wang2017existence}.
 If multiple solutions exist, we focus on \emph{practical} solutions; i.e., the solution within the neighborhood of the nominal voltage profile that yields relatively high voltage magnitudes and low line currents.
-Due to the Implicit Function Theorem, we can define a map $(\vecu, \vecs_l) \mapsto \vecv(\vecu, \vecs_l)$ mapping loads and power from the DERs into complex voltages at the nodes.
-Additionally, based on the function $\vecv(\vecu, \vecs_l)$ and the topology of the network, we also define the function $(\vecu, \vecs_l) \mapsto\veci(\vecu, \vecs_l)$ mapping loads and power from the DERs into line currents; we assume that we monitor a set $\mathcal{E}$ of $L$ lines.
+Due to the Implicit Function Theorem, we can define a map $(\vecu, \vecs_l) \mapsto \vecv(\vecu, \vecs_l) := [v_1(\vecu, \vecs_l), \ldots, v_{M}(\vecu, \vecs_l)]^\top$, mapping loads and power from the DERs into voltages at the monitored nodes.
+Additionally, based on the function $\vecv(\vecu, \vecs_l)$ and the topology of the network, we also define the function $(\vecu, \vecs_l) \mapsto \veci(\vecu, \vecs_l) := [i_1(\vecu, \vecs_l), \ldots, i_{L}(\vecu, \vecs_l)]^\top$, mapping loads and DERs' powers into monitored line currents.